 Should you live with roommates (or the musician / artist being considered is an adolescent), consider speaking with your roommate(s) or other family members and perhaps schedule times where either yourself or your budding musician can practice undisturbed.
 In homes where the piano is in the family room, see if times can be scheduled throughout the day to ensure traffic isn’t high in that room during practice.

 Make sure that everything you need to create is at hand.
 For myself, I keep all of my music anthologies within reach and keep pencils, sticky notes, and other tools to mark my music.
-On days that I’m feeling like being an incredibly functional adult, I even have my water bottle filled and snacks to munch on while figuring out a difficult passage in the music.
+I even have my water bottle filled and snacks to munch on while figuring out a difficult passage in the music.

 Stay inspired and happy music-making!